MauricioBalderrama/macOS-Bootstrap/README.md

 Don’t blindly use it unless you know what that entails.<br>

 ## Prerequisites
 Install XCode from the AppStore before running the script.
 Otherwise, Homebrew can't access the Xcode libraries as the agreement hasn't been accepted yet.
+Download link: https://developer.apple.com/download/more/

 ## Installation
 ```